Panserraikos F.C.: Crest and colours

+The club adopted the Lion of Amphipolis as their emblem.
 The typical kit of the team is that of a shirt with red and white vertical stripes, and red shorts and socks.
 The shirt has taken different forms during the history of the club, for example with thin or wider stripes.
 The second most common kit is the all-red one or the all-white one.